 All calls are private and confidential.
 You will not get into trouble with the law for calling.
 You can choose to remain anonymous if you wish.

 Most cocaine hotlines operate 24 hours a day, 7 days a week, 365 days a year.
-You can call at your convenience and get information, support, and guidance if you or a loved one is struggling with cocaine abuse.
+You can call at your convenience and get information, support, and guidance if you or a loved one is struggling with problematic cocaine use.
 There is no obligation to enter rehab after calling a cocaine hotline.
 A cocaine helpline is a resource to obtain information, gain access to resources, and learn about your treatment options.
 Talking to knowledgeable, helpful, and non-judgmental advisors can help you organize your thoughts and decide what to do next.

 You don’t have to battle cocaine addiction alone.
 The National Drug Helpline is a free cocaine helpline.
-Call 1-844-289-0879 today to discuss your concerns about cocaine abuse and addiction in yourself or a loved one.
+Call 1-844-289-0879 today to discuss your concerns about cocaine addiction in yourself or a loved one.

 What Questions Can a Cocaine Hotline Answer?